malparty/react-survey/.github/ISSUE_TEMPLATE/feature_template.md

 ---
 name: "Feature"
 about: "Open a feature issue to add new functionalities."
-title: "Add "
+title: "[Feature] Add "
-labels: "type : feature"
+labels: "type: feature"
 ---

 ## Why